plaidfinch/Catalan-Isomorphisms/README.md

 End-U-U-D-D |+| End-U-D == End-U-U-D-D-U-D
 ```

 The parameter order of the `|+|` function is such that it makes visual sense when used with the `End-U-D` construction syntax; it feels backwards when used with the `D (U End)` constructor application syntax.
 This is the case for many of the operations in this module, and as such, the former is the preferred syntax for constructing non-negative paths.
+(Note that when destructuring a non-negative path, you are still doing this from "right" to "left".)